Eberswalde Hoard

 The Eberswalde Hoard or Treasure of Eberswalde (Eberswalder Goldschatz or Goldfund von Eberswalde) is a Bronze Age hoard of 81 gold objects with a total weight of 2.59 kg.
-The largest prehistoric assembly of gold objects ever found in Germany, it is considered to be one of the most important finds from the Central European Bronze Age, and is attributed to the Nordic Bronze Age culture.
-Today, it is in Russia, as part of the group of artifacts and works of art looted from Germany at the end of the Second World War.
+The largest prehistoric assembly of gold objects ever found in Germany, it is considered to be one of the most important finds from the Central European Bronze Age.
+Its production has been attributed to the Nordic Bronze Age culture.
+Today, it is in Russia, as part of the group of artifacts and works of art taken from Germany at the end of the Second World War.

 Discovery

 The hoard was discovered 1 m (3 ft) below the ground surface on May 16, 1913, during excavations for a house within the grounds of a brass factory at Finow (Oberbarnim), part of Eberswalde in Brandenburg.
 The factory supervisor alerted Carl Schuchhardt, the director of the Prehistoric Department of the Royal Museums at Berlin, who acceded the hoard to that collection.